 Our research group

-In the laboratory we combine a wide array of anatomical and electrophysiology methods with molecular biology tools to investigate the structural-functional relationship of neuronal networks in the cortex, hippocampus, and in several subcortical structures.
+In the laboratory we combine a wide array of anatomical and electrophysiology methods with molecular biology tools and behavioural analysis to investigate the structural-functional relationship of neuronal networks in the cortex, hippocampus, and in several subcortical structures.
 The level of analysis spans from cell cultures, through slice cultures and anaesthetised animals to freely moving animals.
 We investigate the composition of hippocampal and cortical network focusing mainly inhibitory neurons and the mechanism that renders the healthy network to epileptic.
 Our other interest is the effect of oxygen change on brain activity, and the distribution of various ions in the brain in normal and abnormal condition.
 We also interested in the underlying neuronal mechanism of social behaviour.